 Research campuses are now beginning to address the climate impact of business travel.
 Several options have emerged to reduce and/or offset greenhouse gas (GHG) emissions related to business travel.
 These options include:

 Teleconferencing: Teleconferencing and telepresence systems allow professionals to meet face to face virtually.
 This technology is evolving rapidly; some systems offer total immersion into high-definition telepresence meetings (see example project below).
-While technology continues to improve, research conducted by the University of Canterbury suggests that human behavior and policies fail to keep pace.

 In addition to environmental benefits, teleconference equipment and policies often yield a quick return by avoiding air travel and hotel costs.

 Webinars: Travel associated with attending conferences and training can often be avoided through webinars and other on-line sources.
 Webinars avoid travel-related GHG emissions and reduce the cost and time associated with conference attendance.
 Webinars often attract participants who would not otherwise be able to travel for a conference.